Minmini (2024 film): Plot

 Seven years later, Sabari is spotted riding solo through the Himalayas.
 Praveenah, working on the "Bring Back the Beasts and Butterflies" initiative, joins him as a co-rider, concealing her identity.
 Unaware of their shared past, Sabari is distant, eventually leaving her without notice.
 Praveenah narrowly escapes a molestation attempt during an overnight stay and flees with the help of a truck driver.
 Meanwhile, Sabari encounters the biking group and, upon learning of Praveenah's ordeal, confronts and beats the perpetrator before embarking on a search for her.
 Upon finding Praveenah among tribal women, Sabari offers to accompany her until she leaves for Sikkim.
 As they travel, Praveenah attempts to rekindle Sabari's passions and encourage him to live his own life, free from remorse over Pari's death.
 During their journey, they meet Sid, who shares his grief and affirms that nature alone can heal such wounds.

 At the Key Temple, Praveenah witnesses Sabari's emotional breakdown, and later, at an art café, encourages him to paint.
 Sabari reveals he always feels Pari's presence and creates a poignant portrait of a young boy they met in Ladakh.
 After a camel ride, Sindhu whisks Sabari away to spot a snow leopard, leaving Praveenah alone overnight.
 The next morning, Praveenah notices a subtle transformation in Sabari; he has become more sociable.
 As they ride past Khardung La, Sabari unexpectedly encounters his former P.T. master, Thilak, now serving in the defense forces.
 Thilak recognizes Praveenah, sparking Sabari's curiosity.
 He begins to piece together Praveenah's enigmatic behavior and cryptic comments, which eerily echo his past experiences.

 Sabari confronts Praveenah, demanding to know her true identity.
 Praveenah reveals a profound connection: she is the recipient of the deceased Pari's heart, transplanted to her after the surgery.

 Production

 The film began production in 2015.
 The makers decided to wait for the child actors to grow up and play their parts as young adults and resumed the shoot in 2022.
-The music of the film was composed by Khatija Rahman, making her debut in this film as a music composer.
+Khatija Rahman made her debut in this film as a music composer.